I had an interview with the Lech.

 Early the next morning l called Anna, the most well-connected person I knew in the music business, to check up on the midnight caller.
-She knew exactly who he was.
-He'd cornered her in a hotel room the year before, and it had taken every ounce of her physical strength to fight him off.
+She said she knew exactly who he was.
+He had cornered her in a convention hotel room the year before, and it had taken every ounce of her physical strength to fight him off.
 Since she was one of the savviest, most capable women I know, I was worried and angry.
-She told me under no circumstances should I be alone with him.
+She told me under no circumstances to be alone with him.
 He was exactly who he said he was, but whether or not he gave me the chance to play in Carnegie Hall was probably going to have little to do with my piano-playing.

 A few months after the midnight phone call, the Lech called again.
 He was going to be in town on business; he insisted we meet in person.
 I suggested that I bring my manager along but he refused, saying he didn't want anyone else involved.
 He was belligerent.
 I would have to meet him alone.

 He suggested dinner.
 I told him that unfortunately I happened to be busy every night he was in town.
 Dinner would be dangerous.
 Dinners happen at night.
 In his mind it would be followed by drinks and dancing and that's if I were lucky.
 My object was to get him to agree to the recital, get it in writing, and get out quick.